sje30/damtp-unix-intro/README.md

 (-Y means that you can run X11, i.e. graphical windows, over the connection.)

-## Setting up COMPBIO area on subiculum
+## Setting up COMPBIO area on subliminal

 This allows you to run other COMPBIO software by extending your $PATH variable: